saiprashanths/code-analysis-mcp/README.md

 ```
 ## Installation

-## Clone this Github repo locally
+1. Clone this Github repo locally

-## Usage with AI Models

-Configure the MCP server in your AI model's settings:
+2. Configure MCP Client app (e.g. Claude Desktop) to use this MCP Server

 For using with Claude Desktop app, add this to `~/Library/Application Support/Claude/claude_desktop_config.json`
 ```json